OscarNaslundCuesta/openai-twitter-bot/README.md

 ## How To Use

 Get your keys after creating a app in [https://developer.twitter.com/](https://developer.twitter.com/).
-You are going to want to create an .env file and set up enviroment variables for security reasons.
-The `keys.py` can also be used but it isn't ideal.
+You are going to want to rename `.env.example` to `.env` and set up enviroment variables for your own keys.

 Modify `tweet_generator.py` to fit your needs.
 In this case the bot webscrapes uvkollen.se for the current day's UV-index values for a certain city.
 It then tweets out the scraped values together with appropriate emojis without needing any more authentication.
 OpenAI API usage is optional and can be changed inside this file.